Two-Time Relativistic Bohmian Model of Quantum Mechanics: TTBM definition and properties

 \section{TTBM definition and properties}

 Two-time physics has been considered in various contexts.
-An additional temporal parameter is considered, e.g., in \cite{14,15,16,17,18,19,20} and, with a different approach, in \cite{21,22,23,24} in order to more accurately explain different quantum properties or obtain supersymmetries.
-But in all these theories, the expectation value of the new time is not independent from the old one.
+An additional temporal parameter is considered, e.g., in \cite{23,24,25,26,27,28,29} and, with a different approach, in \cite{30,31,32,33,34,35} in order to more accurately explain different quantum properties or obtain supersymmetries.

-In TTBM, the new time variable, called $\tau$, is independent of the usual time, merely causing uncertainty on a measure of $t$.

-If $X, Y, Z$ are the coordinates of the particle, taking only \emph{$X(t,\tau)$} into consideration for simplicity, we get two velocities, one \emph{classic} and one \emph{intrinsic}:
+In TTBM, the new time variable, called $\tau$, is limited to causing uncertainty on a measure of $t$, otherwise being independent of it.
+If \emph{$X(t,\tau)$} is a coordinate of the particle, we have two velocities, one \emph{classic} and one \emph{intrinsic}: